School Census – October 2017 Return

 Which version of SIMS should I be using?

-To submit a valid census return you need to be using version 7.174.
+To submit a valid census return you need to be using version 7.176.
 For schools using other systems please contact you support provider.
+If you do not use SIMS please contact your software provider to ensure you are running the latest version of software.

 Which file do I send?